-Foreign exchange gains and losses that relate to borrowings are presented in the income statement within "interest expenses".
-All other foreign exchange gains and losses impacting profit or loss are presented in the income statement within "other (losses)/gains, net".
+All other foreign exchange gains and losses impacting profit or loss are presented in the income statement within "other gains/(losses), net".

 Non-monetary items measured at fair values in foreign currencies are translated using the exchange rates at the date when the fair values are determined.